 But now we are flying.

-We got glimpses of the future butterfly last season for 60 minutes against Stretford, ditto v Chelsea and against the might of Messi et al at the Etihad.
+We got glimpses of the future butterfly in the first Pep season season for 60 minutes against Stretford, ditto v Chelsea and against the might of Messi et al at the Etihad.

 Now, our journey from Ricky Hatton to Rocky Balboa is almost complete: fans of the movies will remember our well-coiffed hero at first clumsily labouring to replicate Apollo Creed’s slick footwork in the gym.
 However, once he had the moves, he was as fast as lightning.